ReactFinland/site/pages/blog/2020-10-05-online-mini-conf-vol-4.md

 In his talk, Diego Haz will discuss [Reakit](https://reakit.io/), a toolkit for building accessible UIs.
 See [the SurviveJS interview](https://survivejs.com/blog/reakit-interview/) to get an early idea of the solution.

-### Kasia Jastrzebska - Lessons learned - 19:05-19:35
+### Mikhail Novikov - Lessons learned from burnout - 19:05-19:35

-In this conversational session, Juho Vepsäläinen will discuss with Kasia Jastrzebska about the lessons she has learned as a React developer.
-I expect we'll see many concrete ways how to improve your React code.
+In this conversational session, Juho Vepsäläinen will discuss with Mikhail Novikov about the lessons he has learned from a burnout.
+I expect we'll see many concrete ways how to improve your well-being in these difficult times.

 ## What are the participation options